Ethiopia Yirgacheffe Adame G1 Washed Mulugeta Tsige Washing Station 1 Pack │ Light【Justin Coffee】1/2 lb (230g) Estate Coffee, Freshly Roasted

 商品介紹

-Ethiopia Yirgacheffe Worka Adame Idido Ajere G1 Washed
+Ethiopia Yirgacheffe Adame G1 Washed Mulugeta Tsige Washing Station

 • Coffee Bean Origin: Ethiopia

-• Estate-grown coffee: Ethiopia Yirgacheffe Worka Adame Idido Ajere
+• Estate-grown coffee: Ethiopia Yirgacheffe Adame Mulugeta Tsige

 • Processing Method: Washed

-• Shelf life: 4 months (The coffee beans have a 4-month shelf life, starting from the roast date, for optimal flavor.)
+• Shelf Life: 4 months (The coffee beans have a shelf life of 4 months, starting from the roast date, ensuring optimal flavor)

 Coffee Flavor